Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms couples to the curvature

 Therefore the system admits 12 constraints $\Psi_A=\{\Psi_1,\Psi_2,\Psi_3,\Psi_4,\pi_N,\mathcal{H},\pi_i,\mathcal{H}_i\}$, of which 8 are first class and 4 are second class.
 Thus, the number of independent physical degrees of freedom in the model \eqref{S2} is $14-8-\half\times4=4$ which is consistent with the analysis in the Einstein frame.
-Similar to the Einstein frame discussed above, one can see that if the mimetic field is homogeneous $\nabla\phi=0$, the Dirac matrix will become singular and the rank will be reduced.
-Now Let's work out the Hamiltonian analysis in the special unitary gauge to see how the degrees of freedom change.
+Similar to the Einstein frame discussed above, one can see that if the mimetic field is homogeneous $\nabla\phi=0$, the Dirac matrix will become singular and the rank will reduce.
+We shall work out the Hamiltonian analysis under the unitary gauge to check the change of DOFs.